 We didn’t have the chance to wander inside because there was Sunday mass going on at the time, but next time I would love to see the inside of this historical cathedral, it has a beautiful enough exterior.

-In addition to the shopping, there are quite a few bars and restaurant finds on Santana Row.
-We went to the outdoor tequila bar, El Jardin, which was perfect on a hot summer night, but I should warn you that most bars close up by 11pm.
+In addition to the shopping, there are quite a few bars and good restaurants on Santana Row.
+We went to the outdoor tequila bar, El Jardin, which was perfect on a hot summer night.
+Just note that most bars close up by 11pm in the area.

 San Pedro Square Market